MileHacker Logo

 Road Safety

-Japanese roads are well-maintained and clearly signposted.
-Traffic laws are strictly enforced, and drivers are generally courteous.
+Japanese roads are well-kept up and clearly signposted.
+Traffic laws are strictly enforced, and vehicle operators are generally courteous.
 Pedestrians always possess the right of way.

 Driving Conduct